Nizi Project season 1

-Part 1 focused on the boot camp in 2019 with 26 contestants and was broadcast exclusively on Hulu Japan from January 31, 2020 to March 27, 2020.
-Part 2, which focused on the finals in 2020 between the top 14 contestants, was broadcast from May 22, 2020 to June 26, 2020.
+Part 1 focused on the boot camp in 2019 with 26 contestants and was broadcast exclusively on Hulu Japan from January 31, 2020, to March 27, 2020.
+Part 2, which focused on the finals in 2020 between the top 14 contestants, was broadcast from May 22, 2020, to June 26, 2020.
 Beginning with Part 2, the series was also broadcast on YouTube.

-A version of the show hosted by Daimaou Kosaka was broadcast on NTV from April 17, 2020 to June 26, 2020 under the title Nizi no Kake Hashi (虹のかけ橋) and featured interviews with Park and the contestants of Nizi Project.
+A version of the show hosted by Daimaou Kosaka was broadcast on NTV from April 17, 2020, to June 26, 2020, under the title Nizi no Kake Hashi (虹のかけ橋) and featured interviews with Park and the contestants of Nizi Project.
 An abridged version was serialized on the variety show Sukkiri with live commentary from the show's panelists.

-In July 2021, Park announced that Nizi Project will have a second season to create a 9-member Japanese boy band.
+In July 2021, Park announced that Nizi Project would have a second season to create a 9-member Japanese boy band.
 The project was later delayed, but it resumed in July 2023.